stallman-j/ekonomR/vignettes/basic-regression.md

 I'm going to do something that might seem a little weird and convoluted now, but that's going to make adjustment later simpler.

-I'm going to group together the outcome and regressor variables for each regression in a bit of a weird way, so that I can refer to these later without having to hard-code them.
+I'm going to group together the outcome and regressor variables for each regression.

 I'm using a `list` because lists can hold objects of different sizes.
 I've also changed the order of equations (mostly for aesthetic purposes in the final table).